macfernandez/latex-resume-template/README.md

 # Resume Template

-This is my template for generating a Resume with Latex.
+This is my template for generating a résumé with Latex.

-For compiling, use the default cofiguration.
+For compiling, use the default configuration:

-For compiling:

 ```
 pdflatex main.tex